FlitIsScuffed/About-me-/README.md

 = Comfkin(s):

-•Dust!Sans (I flip between calling him 'Dust', 'Murder', and 'Dustbunny') •Horror!Sans (I sometimes call him 'Butch') •Reaper!Sans
+○Dust!Sans (I flip between calling him 'Dust', 'Murder', and 'Dustbunny')

-•Lust!Sans
+○Horror!Sans (I sometimes call him 'Butch'.
+BTW I do not support the creator, she's sick in the head into my opinion.)

+○Reaper!Sans (What can I say?
+A god of death, sign me up)

+○Lust!Sans (I do not really like the stuff I had about the creator so I don't support such.)

-•Discord → MLP
+○Discord → MLP

-•Eternal Sugar Cookie
+○Eternal Sugar Cookie

-•Moon & Sun → FNAF
+○Moon & Sun → FNAF

-• Lucelia, Lucifer and LuLu (From the music/digital/visual artist creator Luluyam)
+○Lucelia, Lucifer and LuLu (From the music/digital/visual artist creator Luluyam)

 ![99dd7e0299d6366e8c5389636bc1191a](https://github.com/user-attachments/assets/e0388c05-3b37-44ea-a095-b6be304e6351)